Elementary School Division (Grades 3-5)

 - Each team is allowed a single one-minute time-out per game.

 - The clock does not stop for timeouts except in the case that a time out is taken in final two minutes of the second half OR if it is an injury time out called by the umpire.

-- If a team does not have enough players to field a 7 person team (with or without a goalie), the game may be modified to accommodate the smaller team, in the form of a 6v6 game (excluding the goalie).
+- If a team does not have enough players to field a 7 person team, the game may be played in the form of a 6v6 game — (2M; 2A; 2D)

 - If a team does not have enough players to proceed as a 6v6, then the team with fewer than 6 players will be deemed to have forfeited, but the game will proceed with the number of players present.

-- Before a shot may be taken, a team with possession must make 2 attempted passes (one beyond their own defensive restraining line) or 1 completed pass (beyond their own defensive restraining line) before attempting a shot.
+- Before a shot may be taken, a team with possession must make 2 attempted passes (one within their own offensive attack zone); OR 1 completed pass (initiated within their own offensive attack zone) before attempting a shot.

-- If a team attempts a shot and does not score but regains possession off of the shot by means of an out of bounds ball, or a rebound, they are NOT required to make any additional pass attempts before shooting again.
+- If a team attempts a shot and does not score but regains continuous possession by means of an out of bounds ball, or a rebound, they are NOT required to make any additional pass attempts before shooting again.

 - If a team is NOT playing a goalie and a ball comes to rest within the goal circle/crease it is considered to be a ‘GOALIE BALL’ and possession is given to the defending team.
 The ball may then be played thus:

 - a defensive player may retrieve the ball within the goal circle and make a pass from within the crease area (they may not run out of the crease with the ball).